HongBo713/grading-guru/README.md

    - Obtain an API key from OpenAI
    - Configure in the settings panel
    - Select preferred model

-2. **ONNX Local Model**
-   - Place your ONNX model in the appropriate directory
-   - Configure model path in settings
-   - Ensure compatibility with system requirements

 ### Application Settings